 In short, you are your own boss and work on your own terms.

 Do you doubt that working as a Virtual Assistant is a viable career?

-Let us reassure you and help you to start growing your business and income so that a much wished for family trip to Disneyland isn’t just a dream but instead becomes a reality.
+Let’s reassure you and help you to start growing your business and income so that a much wished-for family trip to Disneyland isn’t just a dream but instead becomes a reality.

 And why stop at just Disneyland?!

-Enable yourself to afford things such as the best possible education for your children and avoid future headaches when paying for things such as insurance, household and grocery bills that have a tendency to add up every month.
+Afford the best possible education for your children.
+And avoid future headaches when paying for things such as insurance, household, and grocery bills that accrue every month.

-This in-depth definitive guide will help you to understand a variety of Virtual Assistant job roles, salary ranges and will teach you how to get started as a home-based VA.
+This in-depth definitive guide will help you understand a variety of Virtual Assistant job roles, salary ranges, and will teach you how to get started as a home-based VA.